Home › Strategy › How Price Monitoring Affects Your Ad Performance, and How to Get In Front of It

-“We will never want to incorporate price comparison in our work with Google Ads.”
+“We will never want to incorporate price monitoring in our work with Google Ads.”
 That’s something I hear a lot from eCommerce stores we work with.

 But, then, they also say, “Well, if we can increase our sales significantly by lowering our prices by 5–10%, we’re happy to do that.”

-Most of the people I speak with want to use price comparison and understand (to some degree) the importance of competing on such an important factor as price.
+Most of the people I speak with want to use price monitoring and understand (to some degree) the importance of competing on such an important factor as price.

 I think eCommerce stores feel they must be ready to lower prices every single time competitors lower theirs.

 But it doesn’t have to be like that.

 Price monitoring, as referenced in this article, is the act of comparing product prices in your store with the same, or very similar, products in other stores.

 There are different price monitoring tools out there that can easily help you compare your prices with your competitors.
 Frigginyeah.com, price2spy.com, pricemanager.com and wiser.com just to mention a few.

 It could, for example, be comparing a pair of Bose 700 headphones.

 Or, it could be comparing similar three-foot lightning cables.